jjdegaine/PAC/index.md

 ![nomimage](mqttV6_3.jpg)

+Note: I was not able to connect bluetooth directly on Jeedom (may be in the future...)

 # Jeedom

+Jeedom is running on Virtual box win 10. waiting Raspberry Pi 4...

 The swimmimg pool heat pump is a poolex Q line 9 which can be controlled by a Tuya APP on android.
 Using the plugin wifilightV2 the pump can be controlled by Jeedom